nuzayats/sql-beautifier/README.md

 ## Notes

 This command can consume STDIN instead of a file.
 If you omit filename from arguments, It starts reading input from STDIN instead.

+## jEdit notes

+There are jEdit macros (*.bsh in this repo) that would be very useful.